Here’s a lovely post by Kellie Darley about the delightful Nancy’s Freedom Farm in Arcadia. You can see Kellie’s boys really loved visiting the farm.

 97 Arcadia Road

 There are few places around Sydney where children can not only see farm animals but also collect eggs.
 This is our favourite perhaps because we can actually collect eggs.

 Nancy’s Freedom Farm is ideal for an hour or two of collecting eggs and visiting this working farm.

 There are hundreds of chickens who happily roam free on the farm which has been owned and operated by the very friendly and wonderfully helpful Nancy.

 This means that when you join her to collect eggs from the various chicken coups around the farm, you will be treated to collecting LARGE buckets full.

 Children will be able to see and play with goats, sheep, cats, dogs and ducks on a visit to nancy’s Freedom farm.
 Depending on the time of year they can also see and hold baby chicks.

-The cost to do a farm tour is $10 per person and kids under 4 are free.
+There is a small cost to do a farm tour, kids under 4 are free.

 Tours are by appointment only to make sure Nancy will be home to show you around.
 Call her on 0439 404 433, and it is a good idea to confirm via SMS the night before in case something has come up.